jeremydyoung/pitest-verify/README.md

 To test with other build configurations, specify the build-X.gradle on the command line `$ ./gradlew -b build-spock2.gradle pitest`

-The default is the spock 1 configuration since it is compatible with bothe the Spock and junit 4 tests.
+The default is the spock 1 configuration since it is compatible with both the Spock and junit 4 tests.